amuchina/SyncHub/README.md

 Official GitHub repo for SyncHub project by amuchina

+## Welcome to Synchub!

+SyncHub is a web platform designed to resemble a forum, where users can seamlessly create accounts, log in, modify their profile settings, and engage with an interesting and user-friendly graphical interface.
+Users can upload threads (which represent posts) where they have the flexibility to add categories and tags, facilitating discussions with other users.

+### Key Features:
+- User account creation and authentication system.
+- Profile settings customization.
+- Thread creation with category and tag options.
+- Engaging discussion interface.
+- Possibility of creating "Hubs" (groups) for discussing various topic-based arguments

+### Project Status:
+SyncHub is currently under development, with ongoing efforts to enhance its features and user experience.
+Hence, consider that most features are not implemented yet and will take time to be published.

+Stay tuned for more updates and improvements as we continue to refine SyncHub for an even better experience!

 ## Project Setup Guide

 Do these steps in order to run the project locally for development or demo: